About Saint James

 Three of the well-documented stained glass windows were designed by noted architect Stanford White (who is interred in the cemetery) and fabricated by John La Farge.
 Another window was designed by Louis Comfort Tiffany and manufactured by Tiffany Glassworks.
 The church is listed in the St. James National Register Historic District and has received state and local building preservation awards.

-Choir 1939A much-needed campaign of restoration and repair began in 1990 and was completed in 1994.
-Conducted with the assistance of a professional fund raising consultant, this capital campaign resulted in nearly $500,000 given by more than 140 parishioners and community supporters.
-This permitted a full restoration of the exterior of the church, a new cedar shingle roof, restoration of the handpainted Sanctuary window, and landscaping of the grounds.
-Following this campaign, the church won an award from the Society for the Preservation of Long Island Antiquities (1997) that heightened its status as a community landmark.
 Through a series of events spanning July 2003 to June 2004, the parish celebrated its 150th anniversary, seeking both to remember our heritage and to anticipate God's direction for our future.
 The sesquicentennial was launched with an Evensong using the 1789 Book of Common Prayer and the King James Bible, followed by an old- fashioned Sunday Social.
 Other events in the year-long celebration included a Community Open House with tours of our church building and an organ concert featuring the works of J. S. Bach and Buxtehude, followed by an English High Tea; a Family Country Picnic and Pig Roast; the presentation of a hand-made quilt with signatures and messages from parish families; a Gala Dinner Dance; and the production of a 150th Anniversary Journal containing historic timelines and congratulatory messages from parishioners and the greater community.
 The sesquicentennial concluded with a service of Rededication of the Church, the consecration of the Biblical Garden and cemetery extension, and a special coffee hour.